TestL-ab/TestL-ab.github.io/src/pages/docs/admin-ui.md

 To view the **Current Toggles**, **Current Rollouts**, **Current Experiments**, **Upcoming Features**, or **Past Experiments**, click on the appropriate link in the side navigation menu.
 Details for each feature can be seen by clicking on the **+** icon next to the feature name.
 All currently running features can be paused or resumed as needed by clicking on the **Pause/Resume** button.
 All features—current, upcoming, and past—can be deleted by clicking on the **Delete** button.

-_Please be aware that deleting is a destructive, non-reversible action, and by confirming the delete all information relating to that feature will be permanently deleted from the database._
+> Please be aware that deleting is a destructive, non-reversible action, and, by confirming the delete, all information relating to that feature will be permanently deleted from the database.

 ![Viewing Features](/images/ListOverview.gif)